cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - ``--not-group``: specify a list of groups whose member are unaffected by forbid mechanism
     - ``--before``: enables forbid mechanism until a given date
     - ``--after``: enables forbid mechanism after a given date
+    - ``--message``: supplements error message obtained when trying to evaluate a forbidden module with given text message

 - Each use case expressed above are covered by following command: